7Cedars/cyfrin_updraft/code-hawks-first-flights/2024-06-Dussehra/audit_data/workflow.md

     [ ] Poorly implemented randomness? (or more basically: getting info from chain that can only safely be gotten from off[ ]chain)
     [ ] Reentrancy weakness.
     [ ] With upgradable contracts: Memory overwrites?
-  [ ] When I think I found one: build PoC and check.
-    [ ] If indeed vulnerability, create report item: only title and ref to PoC.
-(I might find related issues, might get more insight etc.)
   [ ] Second pass: use solodits checklist (https://solodit.xyz/checklist) to go through contract again

 [ ] Reporting
   [ ] See layout in this folder.
-  [ ] Don't start doing this too late: note that well written reports also often get a price.
+  [ ] Don't start doing this too late: note that well written reports also often get a price + writing up often takes quite some time.